 - Analysis: Perform a full analysis of the attack to identify which devices were infected, and ensure that the attack vector is no longer active.

 - Recovery: Once systems have been confirmed to be free of ransomware, you can recover data from backups, and allow customers to resume normal operations.
 Check our guide with data recovery best practices.)

 - Harden operations: With operations restored, you can now take steps to harden systems to prevent another ransomware attack.
-Make sure software is up-to-date, address weaknesses in your firewall configuration, enforce multi-factor authentication and so on.
-You may also consider deploying pre-installed anti-ransomware tools like Malware and Ransomware protection in Office 365
+Make sure software is up-to-date, address weaknesses in your firewall configuration, enforce multi-factor authentication, and so on.
+You may also consider deploying pre-installed anti-ransomware tools like Malware and Ransomware protection in Office 365.

 Recovering from Ransomware if Backups Were Infected

-The steps above assume that you have a ransomware-free backup copy of data that you can use for restore.
+The steps above assume that you have a ransomware-free backup copy of data that you can use for the restore.
 Unfortunately, that is not always the case.
 Your data retention policy might not have saved data long enough to ensure that a copy from before the attack is preserved.
 Or, your backups themselves could have been compromised during the attack (which won't happen if you remembered to store at least one copy of your backups in an offline location, but you may forget to do this).

 In these situations, recovery is harder, but all hope is not necessarily lost.
 You may still be able to recover through the following strategies: